 Designer Judy Clark has brought a whole new look to Tweed.
-One of Scotland’s most highly acclaimed designers, having recently won the prestigious style awards for best womanswear designer.
-Bringing a new vintage and cutting edge twist which has made an impression on current popular culture, using vintage material’s to create a modern day look.
+One of Scotland’s most highly acclaimed designers, having recently won the prestigious style awards for best womenswear designer.
+He is bringing a new vintage and cutting-edge twist, which has impressed current popular culture, using vintage materials to create a modern-day look.

-Tweed has always been known for its upper class posh older generation, with a slight plain and same vintage look.
-The use of materials and textiles made from pure virgin wool dyed and spun in the Outer Hebrides of Scotland, has now uplifted and is becoming more current.
-Using Tweed within Judys collections keeps her heritage close.
-The colours such as soft green, browns, purples and blues which has inspiration of the mountains and moorlands which much of the tweed finds its origins from.
+Tweed has always been known for its upper-class posh older generation, with a little plain and same vintage look.
+The use of materials and textiles made from pure virgin wool dyed and spun in the Outer Hebrides of Scotland has now uplifted and is becoming more current.

 Judy Clark has been quoted saying “I’ve always been inspired by historical costumes and I love the shape of Victorian clothes and the beautiful silhouettes.
 I don’t look at trends and I don’t go by what the big designers say we should be wearing.
 I don’t strive to be different from the rest; it just doesn’t interest me at all.
 I make clothes that will fit in a timeless wardrobe and will work forever.”

-Clark’s choice of fabrics, often have a story to tell which makes her designs so personal and unique.
-There’s a reason that draws her to those fabrics.
-They are often not off the shelf, but tweaked and tampered with.
-As for her designs and frocks you need to study them like a piece of art , something you cannot remove your eyes from as it has such an intense and grasping way of creativity, you will want to look through the layers, touch it, and hold it up, that it’s so eye catching.
-Judy manages to create things which you wouldn’t thinking to accessories and pieces of material which gem in so well as well as using unique not every day fabrics such as Tweed.
+Judy manages to create things that you wouldn’t think to accessories and pieces of material which gem in so well and using unique, not everyday fabrics such as Tweed.
 Making Tweed seem more approachable to and younger age group.
-You’ll never just glance at one of her frocks, you’ll want to hold it up, look through the layers, inside and outside.
+You’ll never just glance at one of her dresses; you’ll want to hold it up, look through the layers, inside and outside.

-She is now working very hard in her West End studio in Edinburgh with a very bright and successful future ahead of her.
-Planning to expand her business in the near future and possibly go down to London.
+She is now working very hard in her West End studio in Edinburgh, with a very bright and prosperous future ahead of her, and planning to expand her business shortly and possibly go down to London.
 In 2014 Judy Clark will be launching her commercial range in Milan after having Italian Vogue visit her studio.